OpenIoTResearch/.github/profile/README.md

 👋 Welcome to OpenIoTResearch
 Exploring Embedded Systems and IoT for Real-World Impact

-Hello!
-I’m an independent researcher passionate about the intersection of embedded systems and the Internet of Things (IoT) — technologies that are shaping the future of automation, sustainability, and intelligent systems.

-I began my academic journey studying Physics with Electronics at Osun State University, Nigeria, where I developed a deep interest in the science behind modern electronics.
-Later, I pursued a Master’s degree in Electronics and Computer Engineering at the University of Birmingham, UK, where my hands-on experience with hardware prototypes strengthened my curiosity for embedded systems and IoT-driven innovation.

 🌱 My Research Focus

 My work revolves around Embedded Systems, IoT-based automation, and their applications in fields like smart agriculture, environmental monitoring, and energy efficiency.